 An institutional history (IH) is a narrative that records key points about how institutional arrangements – new ways of working – have evolved over time and have created and contributed to more effective ways to achieve project or programme goals.
 An IH is generated and recorded in a collaborative way by scientists, farmers and other stakeholders.
 A key intention behind institutional histories is to introduce institutional factors into the legitimate narrative of success and failure in research organizations.

 Horizontal evaluation is an approach that combines self-assessment by local participants and external review by peers.
 Originally developed to evaluate new methodologies for agricultural research and development, horizontal evaluation has wider potential for application.
-In its original setting, the focus of horizontal evaluation is the actual R&D methodology itself rather than the project per se or the team or organization that developed it.
+In its original setting, the focus of horizontal evaluation is the actual R&D methodology itself rather than the project per se or the team or organisation that developed it.

 The Increasing Participation in Evaluation bulletin was developed by Anita Baker with Beth Bruner to help organizations integrate evaluative thinking into their organizational practice.
 This three page bulletin discusses how Organization Staff, Evaluators, and Funders are typically involved in participatory evaluation.